-This section lists some advantages and disadvantages of using braided line.
+This section shows advantages and disadvantages of using braided fishing line.

 You can minimize, and maybe eliminate, some of the disadvantages

 1. Use a 24 to 36 inch leader of at least 40 pound test monofialment or flourocarbon.
 This will give you something to grab onto when landing a fish.
 If you grab the very thin braid you can easily get cut.

 2. To avoid wind knots close your bail manually after casting.
 Also tug on the line to get rid of the slack going to the spool before reeling in.